 While the Company's management team takes primary responsibility for risk management, the Board plays a large role in the oversight, evaluation and strategy for handling the material risks facing the Company.
-The risk environment in which HEICO currently operates includes a variety of risks, both financial and operational, some of which may manifest themselves in unforeseen ways, which may affect our ability to anticipate, fully comprehend, mitigate or respond to them.
-At regular intervals, HEICO's management team presents the Board with reports on the status of critical risks that are currently affecting or have the potential to impact the business.
-These reports are designed to provide the Board with timely identification of the nature of any risks, so they may respond appropriately.
+HEICO's operating risks include a variety of risks, both financial and operational, some of which may manifest themselves in unforeseen ways, which may affect our ability to anticipate, fully comprehend, mitigate or respond to them.
+At regular intervals, HEICO's management team presents the Board with reports on critical risks currently affecting or have the potential to impact the business.
+These reports timely identify for the Board the nature of material risks, so they may respond appropriately.

 The Board addresses risk management at both the full Board and committee levels.
 The full Board oversees risks that may impact HEICO and its subsidiaries as a whole, with particular emphasis on operational and strategic risk; while each committee oversees specific areas of risk within its purview.
-The full Board is responsible for oversight of HEICO's cybersecurity risks.
+The full Board is responsible for overseeing HEICO's cybersecurity risks.
 To this end, the full Board receives regular reports from management on system vulnerabilities and security measures in effect to deter or mitigate breaches or hacking activities.
-The Finance/Audit Committee is responsible for oversight of HEICO's financial risks, including the adequacy of internal controls, compliance, financial reporting, and tax positions.
-To this end, the Finance/Audit Committee meets regularly with the Company's internal and external auditors to ensure visibility into pending risks and the mitigation of the financial and non-financial impact of these risks The Nominating and Corporate Governance Committee is responsible for the oversight of the Company's directorship policies and practices, succession planning and the evaluation and recommendation of qualified Board candidates.
-Other Board committees also consider areas of risk within their particular subject matter, for example, the Compensation Committee considers the areas of risk related to the compensation policy and programs of the Company.
+The Finance/Audit Committee is responsible for overseeing HEICO's financial risks, including the adequacy of internal controls, compliance, financial reporting, and tax positions.
+To this end, the Finance/Audit Committee meets regularly with the Company's internal and external auditors to ensure visibility into pending risks and mitigating the financial and non-financial impact of these risks.
+The Nominating and Corporate Governance Committee is responsible for overseeing the Company's directorship policies and practices, succession planning and evaluating and recommending qualified Board candidates.

+Other Board committees also consider risk areas within their particular subject matter, for example, the Compensation Committee considers the risk areas related to the Company's compensation policy and programs.